jbach197/13-object-relational-mapping/README.md

         "zip":
       }
   * Confirm data appears by doing another GET request.
+* To update an item (PUT request)
+  * In Postman enter the above Heroku URL into the box, followed by '/an id'.
+Select 'Put' from the drop down
+  * Click 'body', 'raw', and JSON format.
+Update one of the above fields and hit send.
+  * Confirm the record was updated by doing a GET request on the ID.
 * To delete an item in the model (DELETE request)
   * In Postman enter the above Heroku URL into the box, followed by '/an id'.
 Select 'Delete' from the drop down and clicn 'SEND'
   * You can confirm deletion by complting another GET request making sure the person doe not appear.